Nigeria puts curfew in Lagos against anti-police protests

 Lagos is the main center of the protests which have blocked access to the airport, the country’s largest, and protesters barricaded the roads leading to the country’s main ports.

-The curfew in Lagos is the second within 24 hours to be imposed in Nigeria.
-Authorities imposed a curfew in Benin City on Monday after a group of young men broke into two prisons freeing scores of inmates.

-Protests continue Tuesday in many cities including Abuja the capital where troops have been deployed.
+Protests continued Tuesday in many cities including Abuja the capital where troops have been deployed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.